 Making a sewing table is not such an easy task.
 If you do not have the basic skills of woodwork, then you should not attempt to build a sewing table, you should probably buy one from the market.
 If you have faith in your capability, then you can go ahead and make a table for your machine.

 How to Build a Sewing Table

 36'' X 12'' X 1''

 30'' X 6'' X 1''

 36'' X 11'' X 1''

 28'' X 11'' X 1''

 First we will focus on the base of the shelf.
-Take one of the wooden boards designated as 'Legs' in the measurement table mentioned above.
+Take one of the wooden boards designated as 'Legs' in the measurement table mentioned earlier.
 Now, measure 5'' from a shorter edge of the 'Leg', and make a mark with the pencil.

 Now, it is time to attach the 'Legs' to the 'Top'.
-Take a 'Leg', and attach it to one of the shorter edges of the 'Top', in such a way, that it satisfies the conditions mentioned below:
+Take a 'Leg', and attach it to one of the shorter edges of the 'Top', in such a way, that it satisfies the conditions mentioned here:

 Note: Nail through the top to attach the 'Legs'.

 You will find that there is a 1'' gap between the 'Legs' and one of the longer edges of the 'Top', you have to attach the 'Back' in the gap.
-Position the 'Back', such that it meets the following conditions:
+Position the 'Back', such that it meets the following conditions

-- The shorter edges of the 'Back' should be perpendicular to the 'Top'. ● The surface of the 'Back' should be in contact with the 'Legs'.
+● The shorter edges of the 'Back' should be perpendicular to the 'Top'. ● The surface of the 'Back' should be in contact with the 'Legs'.

 Your table is almost done.
 To complete the table you should position the 'Shelf' over the shelf brackets.
 Keep the table upright, then take the 'Shelf', and carefully slide it over the shelf brackets.
 The table is now complete, but your project isn't!

 Woodwork can be exacting, so be mentally and physically prepared before you start the project.
 Do not try to finish the work in a hurry, else your table will lack quality.
 Be careful while doing the project, especially while handling the nails, and the hammer.

-As I mentioned earlier, this is a very simple design.
+As mentioned earlier, this is a very simple design.
 You can customize the sewing table to suit your needs, but remember, to implement complex designs you should be really good at carpentry.